livekit/egress/README.md

   * on mac or windows, run `docker run -it --rm alpine nslookup host.docker.internal` and you should see something like `Name:	host.docker.internal
     Address: 192.168.65.2`
-* your livekit-server must be run using `--node-ip` set to the above IP

 These changes allow the service to connect to your local redis instance from inside the docker container.